Crespi Carmelite High School

 Crespi Carmelite High School, shortly known as Crespi, is a private Catholic all-boys four-year college preparatory high school located in Encino District, Los Angeles, California.
 It is part of the Archdiocese of Los Angeles.

-The school was named for Friar Juan Crespí, and was founded in 1959 by the Carmelite religious order, and has been run by the Carmelites since that time.
+The school was named for Friar Joan Crespí, and was founded in 1959 by the Carmelite religious order, and has been run by the Carmelites since that time.

 Academics

 Crespi Carmelite High School offers a college-preparatory education.
 As of 2024–2025, the academic program offers 21 Advanced Placement (AP) courses and more than 15 Honors courses.
 Students have the opportunity to take Honors and AP courses beginning in 9th grade.

 Athletics

 Crespi has won a total of fourteen California Interscholastic Federation (CIF) Southern Section division team titles.